Treatment for Common Elderly Skin Issues

 Infection and Infestation in Elderly

 In general, elderly people have a weaker immune system and are more susceptible to all sorts of infection.
-Infection can come from different sources: bacteria, fungi or viruses and other common sources.

 Read More